-AWS allows its users to configure their own virtual machines, use a pre-configured machine image, as well as customize their MIs using EC2 (Elastic Compute Cloud).
-There are plenty of options to choose from, with variables in terms of power, size, memory, as well as the number of VMs.
+AWS allows its users to configure their own virtual machines, use a pre-configured machine image, and customize their MIs using EC2 (Elastic Compute Cloud).
+There are plenty of options to choose from, with variables in terms of power, size, memory, as well as number of VMs.

 Azure lets users choose a Virtual Hard Disk, which can then be used to create a VM.
-Users can pick between VHDs preconfigured by Microsoft or can opt to configure them on their own or using a third party.
+Users can pick between VHDs preconfigured by Microsoft or configure them on their own, or use a third party.
 Whichever option they choose, they must specify the desired amount of cores and memory.

 AWS implements the S3 system (simple storage service) for object storage.
-In comparison with Azure’s solution, it runs longer, and offers plenty of documentation and tutorials for added ease of use, though block storage is also available – it can be either separate or attached to an instance.
-Data is archived using Glacier The temporary storage is destroyed when a particular instance is terminated.
+Compared with Azure’s solution, it runs longer and offers plenty of documentation and tutorials for added ease of use.
+However, block storage is also available – it can be either separate or attached to an instance.
+Data is archived using Glacier.
+The temporary storage is destroyed when a particular instance is terminated.
 AWS also offers support for NoSQL and relational databases, as well as Big Data.

 Azure’s temporary storage happens through the D drive, block storage for VMs, while object storage occurs through Block Blobs and Files.
 Data is archived through storage cool and storage archive.
-Just like AWS, Azure supports relational databases, NoSQL, as well as Big Data by means of HDInsight and Azure Table.
+Like AWS, Azure supports relational databases, NoSQL, and Big Data through HDInsight and Azure Table.